MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/build-environments-v4.md

 ms.date: 11/29/2021
 ---

-# Prepare to build apps using Teams Toolkit vs
+# Prepare to build apps using Teams Toolkit in Visual Studio

 Teams Toolkit supports different build environments for creating apps.
 It helps to integrate Azure Functions capabilities and cloud services in the Teams app that you've built.